waldur/waldur-docs/docs/admin-guide/deployment/docker-compose.md

 TLS=internal
 ```

-- Custom - set environment variable TLS to "cert.pem key.pem" where cert.pem and key.pem - are paths to your custom certificates (this needs modifying `docker-compose.yml` with path to your certificates passed as volumes)
+- Custom - set environment variable TLS to "cert.pem key.pem" where cert.pem and key.pem - are paths to your custom certificates (this needs modifying docker-compose with path to your certificates passed as volumes)

 Example: